Friedrich Engels: Personality

 Engels's interests included poetry, fox hunting and hosting regular Sunday parties for London's left-wing intelligentsia where, as one regular put it, "no one left before two or three in the morning".
 His stated personal motto was "take it easy" while "jollity" was listed as his favourite virtue.

 Of Engels's personality and appearance, Robert Heilbroner described him in The Worldly Philosophers as "tall and rather elegant, he had the figure of a man who liked to fence and to ride to hounds and who had once swum the Weser River four times without a break" as well as having been "gifted with a quick wit and facile mind" and of a gay temperament, being able to "stutter in twenty languages".
 He had a great enjoyment of wine and other "bourgeois pleasures".
 Engels favoured forming romantic relationships with women of the proletariat and found a long-term partner in a working-class woman named Mary Burns, although they never married.
 After her death, Engels was romantically involved with her younger sister Lydia Burns.

-Historian and former Labour MP Tristram Hunt, author of The Frock-Coated Communist: The Revolutionary Life of Friedrich Engels, argues that Engels "almost certainly was, in other words, the kind of man Stalin would have had shot".
-Hunt sums up the disconnect between Engels's personality and the Soviet Union which later utilised his works, stating:

-As to the religious persuasion attributable to Engels, Hunt writes:

 Engels was a polyglot and was able to write and speak in numerous languages, including Russian, Italian, Portuguese, Irish, Spanish, Polish, French, English, German and the Milanese dialect.